saurabh1515/DSA/README.md

-# Competitive-Programming
+# Algorithms-and-Data-structures

-It contains all the algorithms needed in competitive programming.
+Algorithms and data structures for competitive programming and job interviews.